 The mucuous membranes of your penis being exposed to her menstrual blood may increase your risk for infection and oher factors, such as your immune response, will play a role in this as well.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- AIDS Infection Risk Vaginal Sex Condom Broke
+- Odds Of Getting AIDS Vaginal Sex Condom Broke

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.